paycenonoli/dev-to-prod-promotion/README.md

 Use:

-immutable tags
+Immutable tags
-scan on push
+Scan on push
+Encryption

 Secrets

 Never commit:

-passwords
-tokens
+Passwords
+Tokens
 AWS credentials
-private keys
+Private keys

 Jenkins

-Adding Jenkins to the Docker group effectively provides root-equivalent control over the host.
-Acceptable for this lab, but a serious security boundary in production.
+Adding Jenkins to the Docker group effectively gives Jenkins root-equivalent control over the host.

+Acceptable for this lab; a major security consideration in production.

 Kubernetes